-Not only is dragon fruit— sometimes called pitaya, pitahaya, or strawberry pear— tasty, but its sweet white flesh and tiny black seeds are also packed with nutrients.
+Not only is dragon fruit— sometimes called pitaya, pitahaya, or strawberry pear— tasty, but its sweet flesh and tiny black seeds are also packed with nutrients.
 While its exotic-looking exterior may seem intimidating to cut, it's surprisingly easy to prepare.
-So in this step-by-step guide, we'll teach you how to cut and prepare dragon fruit and how to store and enjoy the delicious and beautiful tropical fruit when you're finished.
+So in this step-by-step guide, we'll teach you how to cut dragon fruit, prepare dragon fruit, and how to store and enjoy the delicious and beautiful tropical fruit when you're finished.

 What is Dragon Fruit?

 Dragon fruit is a popular tropical fruit that belongs to the cactus family.
 It is known for its unique appearance, delicious flavor, and numerous health benefits.
 Dragon fruit typically has red or yellow skin with spiky, green scales on the outside and white or red flesh on the inside.
 In addition to its unique appearance and distinct flavor, the exotic fruit is known for its high price tag.
 Due to high demand and a long growing time, it's far pricier than other fruit on the shelf.